 The family of Elvera M. Ransom wishes to express heartfelt gratitude to everyone for the many expressions of kindness, prayers, visits, concern and love shown during her life, illness, and this time of bereavement.

-To send flowers to Elvera's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elvera M Ransom, please visit our floral store.